CERN-CERT/pDNSSOC/README.md

 **pDNSSOC is aimed at providing SOC capabilities in under 10 sec on a fresh VM.**

-pDNSSOC is a a to be a minimalistic component correlating DNS logs with threat intel from a MISP in order to send alert.

-pDNSSOC is aimed at communities with mixed levels of security expertise.
+pDNSSOC is a lightweight component correlating DNS logs with threat intelligence aiming at communities with mixed levels of security expertise.

 Basically:
 1. A central security team is available
 2. The central team operate or has access to one or more MISP instances
 3. The central team deploys and operates a pDNSSOC server
-4. Community members send some for of DNS logs to the pDNSSOC server
+4. Community members send DNS logs to the pDNSSOC server
 5. The central team receives security alerts about matches between DNS queries made by the client and malicious domains sources from MISP

 pDNSSOC logs can be used to: